coderTan7/learngit/readme.txt

-git is a good thing
+git is a sss verygood thing
+git is a free software